 - Check that your PC and monitor are both receiving power and on.

-- Ensure your monitor is set to display the correct input source.
-If you’re using an HDMI cable, your monitor should be set to display HDMI.
+- Ensure your monitor is set to the correct input source.
+Your monitor should be set to HDMI if you use an HDMI cable.

 - Your display cable is connected to your GPU and not your motherboard.

-- Your display cable is healthy and fully functional.
+- Your cable is healthy and fully functional.

 - Your PC’s cables and components are all firmly in place.